 P for Protection: Where personal security is concerned, equip yourself with some type of tools that are immediately available in order to stave off animal or human predators, extreme weather and other possible hazards.

 R for Rescue: In the typical scenario of getting lost, you might devise a plan for getting help, whether by setting a signal fire, leaving signs on the ground, or sticking a note in a bottle and throwing it into the sea.
 (Of course, in a doomsday scenario you may not be expecting a rescue or even want anyone to know where you are. )

-F for Fire and Food: Building a fire provides warmth, protection from predators, and a way to decontaminate or sterilize germs in food and water.
-Although you can probably survive two to three weeks without eating, you'll still make better progress on full stomach.
+F for Fire and Food: Building a fire provides warmth, protection from predators, and a way to decontaminate or sterilize germs in f food and water.
+Although you can probably survive two to three weeks without eating, you'll still make better progress on a full stomach.

 A-frame structure: Two A-shaped braces with a log connecting provide a skeleton over which you'll lay branches and other covering.
 For this job, you'll need lashing, which can be rope, paracord, vines or clothing cut into ribbon-sized lengths.

 Teepee: As shown in the illustration above, you can lash three seven-foot logs tightly together on one end.
 Then insert and tie a dozen or more poles to this tripod and start weaving in the branches.
 If necessary, you can brace the structure on the ground by piling up stones or rocks in a circle around it.

 At left, a hybrid teepee-A-frame shelter.
 At right, a nicely camoflaged shelter braced by log.
 Photo credits: Bushcraft Plus (left) and U.S. Army.